 The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on any application form/Transfer Form.
 The provision of false or incorrect information or the failure to provide information within the deadlines set by post primary schools can result in the withdrawal of a place and the inability to offer a place on the part of any school nominated on the applicant’s Transfer Form.

-Waiting List Policy and Arrangements in relation to applications for admission to Year 8 AFTER the 2017/2018 college year begins:
+Waiting List Policy and Arrangements in relation to Applications for Admission to Year 8 After the College year begins.

 After 1st September parents should inform the school in writing that they wish their child’s name to remain on the waiting list.